alpden550/django-translate-gettext/README.md

 # Django-translate

-This is a django app that allows you to wrap django models fields with a translation field (not for Pycharm and docker-compose python interpretator).
+This is a django app that allows you to wrap django applications files fields with a translation field (not for Pycharm and docker-compose python interpretator).

-It uses the django model translation and gettext package to achieve this.
+It uses gettext package to achieve this and wrapping fields.

+v0.2.0 - Added support for admin files

+v0.1.0 - Initial release with models files support

 ## Installation